Posts

 But when you’re shopping around for DJ services or ANY services for that matter, you’ve got to get down to where the rubber meets the road to really see if all things are equal.
 In a DJ forum tonight, someone asked the question, “DO you give people a price sheet at your meetings for when they leave?”
 That’s a good question.
 Shopping and bargain hunting is what we as humans are programmed to do.
 In most cases, it’s a great ideology for things like shopping for home heating oil, electricity and canned goods.
 Those are common commodities that have very little variation from one to the next.
 But when it comes to something as specific as wedding djs, they are miles apart in preference.
 In the end, the value is in the eye of the beholder.

-So Aaron, if you’re telling me that bidding on DJ services isn’t the right way to find my dj, what does that mean?
+So Aaron, if you’re telling me that bidding to get the best price DJ services isn’t the right way to find my dj, what does that mean?

 There’s a few things to consider when you’re looking for the right person for the job.
 With what we offer, it’s a personality based service.
 Just like your favorite actors, musicians, comedians, etc. One person’s Lewis Black might be another person’s Louis CK.
 And even though these two comedians are often lumped together for their raw and edgy performances, they are in fact 2 different people with 2 different offerings.
 The same can be said for DJs.